Aimmune Therapeutics And DBV Technologies: 2 Different Approaches To Peanut Allergy That Are Likely To Eventually Become Commercially Successful

 Efficacy of DBVT Phase 2 VIPES study

-Results of the trial were not significant in adolescents and adults and the company has decided to proceed with the pediatric population (age 4-11 years) in the pivotal PEPITES phase 3 clinical trial.
+Results of the trial were not significant in adolescents and adults and the company has decided to proceed with the pediatric population (age 4-11 years) in the pivotal PEPITES Phase 3 clinical trial.
 This leaves the 12-year to 17-year market for AIMT, which is a highly susceptible population to trying new things on their own and exposing themselves to an allergen inadvertently.
-DBVT management has set up the phase 3 PEPITES trial for success by fine tuning the endpoints to match a patient's baseline allergen sensitivity.
+DBVT management has set up the Phase 3 PEPITES trial for success by fine-tuning the endpoints to match a patient's baseline allergen sensitivity.

 For patients with a baseline peanut protein eliciting dose (ED) equal to or less than 10 mg, a responder is defined as a patient with a peanut protein ED equal to or greater than 300 mg of peanut protein after 12 months of treatment.
 For subjects with a baseline ED greater than 10 mg, a responder will be defined as a patient with a peanut protein eliciting dose equal to or greater than 1,000 mg of peanut protein after 12 months of treatment.

 We think that the p-value will become more significant with this criteria because of the more specific responder criteria.
 The company hopes to see 30% delta vs. placebo, which we believe is achievable.
-The below right section figure shows the post hoc analysis of the phase 2 using the phase 3 criteria.
+The below right section figure shows the post hoc analysis of the Phase 2 using the Phase 3 criteria.

 Response rate for DBVT Phase 2 - initial (left) and post-hoc with new Phase 3 criteria (right)